grafana/plugin-tools/packages/plugin-e2e/CONTRIBUTING.md

 3. Push the changes in your local PR, create a draft PR in [grafana/plugin-tools](https://github.com/grafana/plugin-tools/) and add the labels `release` and `minor|patch`.
 CI will run all Playwright tests against a set of different Grafana versions.
 If not all of them pass, it may be because you've introduced a change that is no longer compatible with older versions of Grafana.

-4. Once CI passes, `auto` will publish a canary release to npm.
+4. Once CI passes, `auto` will publish a canary release to NPM.
 You can find the version number at the bottom of the PR description.

 5. Install the pre-release of @grafana/plugin-e2e in [grafana/grafana](https://github.com/grafana/grafana) and run Playwright tests.